liferay/liferay-docs/develop/tutorials/articles/110-portlets/05-spring-mvc.markdown

 Of course, where there’s an `if`, there can also be an `else`, and you can do whatever you’d like in response to an empty service tracker.

-When it’s time for the controller bean to be removed, you can close the service tracker.
-Using a `destroy` method is an appropriate place to do this:
+When it’s time for the controller bean to be removed, you must close the service tracker.
+A `destroy` method is an appropriate place to do this:

     @PreDestroy
     public void destroy() {